Mercedes Carrera

 Mercedes Carrera is an American pornographic actress.
 She was a frequent commentator in support of the antifeminist Gamergate campaign and collaborated with the pro-Gamergate group The Fine Young Capitalists in 2015 on a fundraiser for students in STEM fields.
 In 2019, Carrera and her husband Jason Whitney were arrested on suspicion of child sexual abuse.

 Early life and education

-Before joining the adult film industry, Carrera worked as an aerospace engineer.
+Before entering the adult film industry, Carrera worked as an aerospace engineer.
 Carrera's ancestry is Puerto Rican, Native American and Swedish.
 Carrera has also specified that her Puerto Rican ancestry is a mix of African, Jewish and European.

 Pornography career

 Carrera has appeared in more than 200 films.
 She is known for her performances in films which focused on the MILF subgenres, especially "Cougar" and "Latin".
 She has worked in film productions for Brazzers, Reality Kings, Wicked Pictures, Digital Playground and Evil Angel, among others.

 In 2015, Carrera performed in a live webcam show as a fundraiser for the pro-Gamergate group The Fine Young Capitalists.
 The funds went toward a scholarship for students studying in STEM fields.